-- Implement a planning and budgeting process in which key stakeholders gather information on academic performance and cost structure, and establish a budgeting process utilizing data to optimize resource allocation. - Develop an expenditure priority list. - Define long-term capital needs plan. - Analyze quarterly financial reports to the same quarter from previous year to ensure proper resource allocation.
+- Implement a planning and budgeting process in which key stakeholders gather information on academic performance and cost structure, and establish a budgeting process utilizing data to optimize resource allocation. - Develop an expenditure priority list. - Define long-term capital needs plan. - Compare quarterly expenditure reports year-over-year to ensure proper resource allocation. - Maximize the disbursement of the Open-Door Grant and other state allocations.